Laser fine cutting

 Cut your finest component contours precisely down to the 100th of a millimeter?

-Laser fine cutting is ideal for products such as:
+The precise laser technology is ideal for products such as:

 Precise implant blanks, lasered precision parts, fineblanked parts, spacer plates, spring plates, shields, shim plates as well as shims and Shims.